UoSDDNB/PathPinpointR/README.md

 -   Sample is found upon the chosen trajectory.
 -   Sample is from a distinct part of the trajectory.
-A sample with cells that are evenly distributed across the trajectory will have a predicted location of the centre of the trajectory.
+A sample with cells that are evenly distributed across the trajectory will have a predicted location at the centre of the trajectory.

 # Example Workflow